 FLYING THE ABORIGINAL FLAG Aboriginal Australians had to campaign hard for the same rights as other Australians, even though they had lived in Australia for about 50,000 years.
-Like other Australians, they became citizens in 1948, but it was left to individual states to grant them the vote in state elections.
-Finally, in 1967, a new law formally included Aboriginals in the Australian political community as equals.
+Like other Australians. they became citizens in 1948, but it included Aboriginals in the Australian

-MULTIETHNIC AUSTRALIA Australia's 1988 parliament building in Canberra is fronted by a mosaic that honors the Aboriginal people.
-Today, Australian voters come from many ethnic backgrounds.
 Modern struggles Over the last century, the right to vote has been extended to many social groups and populations that were previously unrepresented.
 However, struggles for human and civil rights continue in many parts of the world.
 Some countries are ruled by oppressive or unelected governments that oppose democracy and rule by fear.
 Democratically elected governments also need to support human rights and international law, if the vote of the people is to bring about justice and liberty.